bidxcore/bidx-MNScript/README.md

 Now:

 1. Save your changes
-2. Close the file, and then close the wallet
+2. Close the file, and then close the wallet--wait at least a minute to allow it to close properly
 3. Reopen the wallet; and check the masternode tab (under 'my masternodes')
-4. Wait around 5-10 minutes, right click the masternode and select start.
+4. Wait around 5-10 minutes, right click the masternode and select "start alias".

 Success.
+Close the terminal or PUTTY session.